BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 Any binding, unbinding, replacement, showing, or hiding operation can be set up with a transition animation.

-You can find the `beginAnimId` and `finishAnimId` parameters in these methods, the default animation has been built in by `BetterAndroid`, and you do not need to do it.
+You can find the `beginAnimResId` and `finishAnimResId` parameters in these methods, the default animation has been built in by `BetterAndroid`, and you do not need to do it.

 Any operation can have animation effects while performing those operations.